-Interest-bearing liabilities at year-end totalled SEK 21,978m (21,068), with an average interest rate of 2.54 per cent excluding and 2.64 per cent including commitment fees on the undrawn portion of committed credit facilities.
-Unutilised committed credit facilities amounted to SEK 1,891m.
+Interest-bearing liabilities at the end of the period totalled SEK 25,194m (24,841), with an average interest rate of 2.17 per cent excluding, and 2.27 per cent including commitment fees on the undrawn portion of committed credit facilities.
+Undrawn committed credit facilities amounted to SEK 3,102m.

-The average fixed-interest term for Fabege’s loan portfolio was 2.2 years, including the effects of derivative instruments.
-The average fixed-interest term for variable-interest loans was 84 days.
-At year-end, Fabege’s derivatives portfolio comprised interestrate swaps totalling SEK 8,800m with terms of maturity extending through 2026 and carrying fixed interest at annual rates of between 0.26 and 2.73 per cent before margins.
-Fabege also holds callable swaps totalling SEK 5,100m at interest rates of between 2.87 and 3.98 per cent before margins and with maturity between 2017 and 2018.
-Interest rates on 63 per cent of Fabege’s loan portfolio were fixed using fixed-income derivatives.
-The derivatives portfolio is measured at market value and the change in value is recog-nised in profit or loss.
+At 31 March, our derivatives portfolio then comprised interest rate swaps totalling SEK 14,000m with terms of maturity extending through 2028 and carrying fixed interest at annual rates of between 0.24 and 2.73 per cent before margins.
+We also hold callable swaps totalling SEK 3,000m at interest rates of between 3.95 and 3.98 per cent before margins, maturing in June 2018.
+Interest rates on 56 per cent of our loan portfolio were fixed using fixed-income derivatives.
+The derivatives portfolio is measured at market value and the change in value is recognised in profit or loss.